-The only exception to the rule is contractors (really handyman businesses) doing less than $7,200 in business each year do not require a license.
+The only exception to the rule is for contracting businesses with less than $7,200 in revenue each year, who do not require a license.

 How to get a New Mexico contractors license

 All construction contractors need to go through the New Mexico Regulation & Licensing Department for their licenses.
 And, officially, it’s the Construction Industries and Manufactured Housing Division (CID) that handles the licenses.

 But the CID doesn’t handle any of the testing.
 For that, New Mexico turns to a third-party testing company called PSI.
 For the most part, the entire process goes through PSI, right up until CID issues you a license.

 The following steps apply to all contractor types.